 the phenomenon.
 Committee

-with regard to education was extremely disturbing: school attendance had
+regard to education was extremely disturbing: school attendance had decreased

-decreased sharply, the school dropout rate was on the rise and teachers were
+sharply, the school dropout rate was on the rise and teachers were extremely

-the number of street children was alarming, accompanied as it was by a rise
+of street children was alarming, accompanied as it was by a rise in crime.

 dealing with children’s problems, confirm that the “street children”